alfert/propcheck/README.md

 ## Basic Usage and Build Configuration
 PropCheck allows to define properties, which automatically executed via `ExUnit` when running `mix test`.
+You find relevant information here:

-Details about the `property` macro are found in `PropCheck.Properties`,  details about how to specify the property conditions are documented in `PropCheck`, the basic data generators are found in `PropCheck.BasicTypes`.
+* details about the `property` macro are found in `PropCheck.Properties`,
+* details about how to specify the property conditions are documented in `PropCheck`,
+* the basic data generators are found in `PropCheck.BasicTypes`,
+* for property testing of state-based systems take a loot at `PropCheck.StateM.DSL` for the new DSL (since Propcheck 1.1.0-rc1), which is a layer on top of `PropCheck.StateM`.

 For PropCheck, there is only one configuration option.
-All found counter examples are stored in a file, the name of which is configurable in `mix.exs` as part of the `project` configuration:
+All counter examples found are stored in a file, the name of which is configurable in `mix.exs` as part of the `project` configuration: